Hello, and welcome to Assembling Remnants, a kindred spirit in newsletter form.

-My name’s Anastasia, and I’m a nonbinary, autistic writer (and former firefighter) currently pursuing my PhD in English and creative nonfiction.
 You’ll find out more about me as you scroll down.
 First, Let me tell you about this newsletter.

-Assembling Remnants is a space for reflection and connection.
+navel gazing (fka assembling remnants) is a space for reflection and connection.
 In the past year I’ve written about saying goodbye to social media, calibrating narrative voice in memoir, my autism diagnosis, and Virginia Woolf’s “The Death of the Moth.”

-“I love Anastasia's newsletter for their compelling and beautiful writing about ecology, bodies, and finding a place in the world.
+“I love River's newsletter for their compelling and beautiful writing about ecology, bodies, and finding a place in the world.
 I appreciate the insight into the writing process of a researched memoir and can't wait for the book!” -Rey

-“Anastasia’s newsletter is truly one of my favs!!
+“Rivers newsletter is truly one of my favs!!
 I loved signing up for the paid version.
 Sometimes when i feel lonely, I come to binge read a few essays.” -Emily

-“I've been a big fan of Anastasia's newsletter for over two years now.
+“I've been a big fan of River’s newsletter for over two years now.
 Whether they are offering book proposal workshops or they write about their life and work, the newsletter is a source of inspiration and instruction.
 I'm especially grateful for their willingness to be vulnerable and authentic about their journey.” -Paul

 “Thank you for your relentless kindness and desire for justice.” -Unmana

-“Anastasia puts experiences that I have also had into words in a way that I didn’t know was possible.” -Caitlin
+“River puts experiences that I have also had into words in a way that I didn’t know was possible.” -Caitlin

 Paying Subscriber Benefits:

-Become part of a supportive, diverse, and curious community of writers and readers.
+• Become part of a supportive, diverse, and curious community of writers and readers.

-Monthly personal essays.
+• Monthly personal essays.

-Open commenting privileges on all articles.
+• Open commenting privileges on all articles.

-Musings on the craft of writing fiction and nonfiction as well as the experiences of revision, publication, and drafting processes.
+• Musings on the craft of writing fiction and nonfiction as well as the experiences of revision, publication, and drafting processes.

-Genre-blurring and bending writing rabbit holes and mini-lessons.
+• Genre-blurring and bending writing rabbit holes and mini-lessons.

-Monthly reading and writing notes for novels, poems, short stories, essays, and hybrid-genre work.
+• Reading and writing notes for novels, poems, short stories, essays, and hybrid-genre work.

-Access to the archives and all posts, past and future.
+• Access to the archives and all posts, past and future.

-Curated lists, each thematically fine-tuned for specific experiences.
+• Curated lists, each thematically fine-tuned for specific experiences.

 Becoming a paying subscriber also assures open access to nearly all of my writing for all subscribers, even those who can’t pay, and it allows me to comp subscriptions for those who aren’t financially able to subscribe.

-Paid subscriptions are $6 a month or $38 a year.
+Paid subscriptions are $7.95 a month or $59 a year.

-Free subscribers can access monthly essays and occasional posts.
+Free subscribers can access occasional posts.

 If you can’t currently afford a paid subscription, please email me and I will comp you one for free.
 No need to explain yourself; I’m happy to do it.
 I also offer discounted memberships.

-Who writes Assembling Remnants?
+Who writes navel gazing?

 Me!
-My name is Anastasia Selby— I’m a graduate of the Syracuse University MFA program, where I received my MFA in fiction.
+My name is River Selby— I’m a graduate of the Syracuse University MFA program, where I received my MFA in fiction.
 There, I worked with George Saunders, Arthur Flowers, Dana Spiotta, Jenny Offill, Yiyun Li, Jonathan Dee, and Eleanor Henderson, amongst others.

 I write fiction, nonfiction, and poetry.
 Currently I am a PhD candidate in English literature and creative nonfiction